 Deloitte Legal was one of the first to target legal services in Europe and Asia.
-In China, however, we are not only one of the most developed of the Big Four, we are a specifically a leader in LMC or tech enabled legal and regulatory advisory.
+In China, however, we are not only one of the most developed of the Big Four, but we are also specifically a leader in LMC or tech-enabled legal and regulatory advisory.

 Can you provide a general summary of where you have currently established LMC in Asia, and perhaps other jurisdictions that may be in the cross-hairs at a later date?

 The China LMC practice is growing quickly and leading the way in Asia.
 This is mostly due to the complex regulatory environment and robust client demand within the area.

 In Asia Pacific, Shanghai Qin Li Law Firm, with over 50 lawyers, is among the largest of our Asia-based offices.
 However, Deloitte Legal’s global network also has a significant presence in Japan, Korea, Australia and throughout SE Asia.

 In the last 5 years our year-on-year growth, in terms of revenue, has been over 20% and it is expected that this pace will continue for the foreseeable future given the growth prospects in China’s expanding economy.
 Hong Kong, being part of China and a springboard for many Chinese companies to launch their outbound investments, would be a key jurisdiction for the Deloitte Legal global network to establish the next legal practice.

 We’ve heard about your China whistleblower services launch as well.
 What is the story behind this development?